-Interspersed with the turtle research and tortoise habitat support, the group picked up trash on several beaches in the Galapagos, a task which helps protect the shore birds and reduces ocean pollution which negatively impacts sea life.
+Interspersed with the turtle research and tortoise habitat support, the group picked up trash on several National Park beaches in the Galapagos, a task that helps the National Park to protect the shore birds, sea turtles, sea lions and reduces ocean pollution, which negatively impacts sea life.

-During the trip, more than 500 hours were devoted to training, education, data collection and other volunteer work: 305 volunteer hours were dedicated to the sea turtle data collection and beach cleanup.
-In addition more than 195 hours were spent at Campo Duro on Giant Tortoise Habitat Restoration.
+During the trip, approximately 576 hours were devoted to training, education, data collection and other volunteer work: 348 volunteer hours were dedicated to the sea turtle data collection and beach cleanup.
+In addition, more than 228 hours were spent at Campo Duro on Giant Tortoise Habitat Restoration.